trezzuri/erpnext-docs/docs/en/accounts/accounts-settings.md

 # Accounts Settings

-There are various account settings in ERPNext to restrict and configure actions in the Accounting module.
+There are various account settings in SOMA to restrict and configure actions in the Accounting module.

 ## Transactions Settings